-In the 2019 LOHVE Benchmark 73% of participating agencies identified that there were allocated funds in the volunteer budget for ongoing education of volunteer managers and coordinators.
-This was down 10% from 2017.
-Over the years this question has been asked, the lowest in 2014 with 70% and the highest in 2017 with 83% but has averaged out at approximately 76% across the five years since asking.
+Based on data from the 2019 calendar year LOHVE Benchmark, 80% (up from 73% in 2019) of participating agencies identified that there were allocated funds in the volunteer budget for ongoing education of volunteer managers and coordinators.
+Over the years this question has been asked, the lowest in 2014 with 70% and the highest in 2017 with 83%.